aniellodesanto/aniellodesanto.github.io/about.md

 <p>
-To put misleading labels on my interests, I would say that my research area lies at the intersection between mathematical linguistics, theoretical syntax and computational psycho/neurolinguistics.
+My research area lies at the intersection between mathematical linguistics, theoretical syntax and phonology, and computational psycho/neurolinguistics.
 Generally, I am intrigued by how insights from Math and Computer Science can help investigations in theoretical and experimental linguistics.
 </p>